ng-/ng/readme.md

 # ng
 ### full-stack angular with no dependencies

 Developers should not have to use different frameworks to build frontend apps and their backend apis.
-With node.js came full-stack javascript, now there is full-stack angular. ng provides a lightweight & elegant, full-stack framework with no other dependencies.
+With node.js came full-stack javascript, now there is a lightweight & elegant, full-stack angular framework.

 Warning! ng is pre-alpha, but is being built for production with sponsorship by Pook-n-Cheek.
 If you have suggestions or are interested in contributing, email adam at adam.kircher@gmail.com